Patient education: Chronic fatigue syndrome (systemic exertion intolerance disease) (Beyond the Basics)

 ●Dizziness when you stand up

-The signs and symptoms of CFS/SEID can also occur with other medical conditions.
-Thus, it is essential to see a healthcare provider and have other potential causes ruled out.
+The symptoms and signs of CFS/SEID can also occur with other medical conditions.
+Thus, it is essential to see a health care practitioner and have other potential causes ruled out.
 However, CFS/SEID can also occur at the same time as other illnesses.

 The cause of chronic fatigue syndrome (CFS), also known as systemic exertion intolerance disease (SEID), is not known.
-Past explanations for CFS/SEID have included chronic Epstein Barr virus infection, Lyme disease, total allergy syndrome, multiple chemical sensitivity syndrome, bodywide yeast infection, and viruses called xenotropic murine leukemia virus-related virus (XMRV) and murine leukemia virus.
-However, in carefully done research studies, none of these conditions has been proven to cause CFS/SEID.
+Past explanations for CFS/SEID have included chronic Epstein-Barr virus (EBV) infection, Lyme disease, allergies, chemical sensitivities, body-wide yeast infection, and viruses including xenotropic murine leukemia virus-related virus (XMRV) and murine leukemia virus (MLV).
+However, in carefully done research studies, none of these has been proven to cause CFS/SEID.
 (See "Clinical features and diagnosis of chronic fatigue syndrome (systemic exertion intolerance disease)".)

 Several other potential causes of CFS/SEID are being studied.
-There is some evidence suggesting that CFS/SEID is an immune disorder, causing the body's defense system to function abnormally.
-This does not mean that the immune system is weakened, however.
+There is some evidence suggesting that CFS/SEID may be an immune disorder.

 Another line of research has focused on chronic hypotension (low blood pressure) caused by a problem in the nervous system.